Is This You And Your Partner?

 ME: They said [blah].

-By the same token, if you have something *outside* the relationship you love like writing, there’s a strong chance your spouse/partner does too.
+By the same token, if you have something *outside* the relationship you love like writing, there’s a strong chance your partner does too.

-YES, the above is all obvious stuff, but I’m constantly surprised by people who haven’t a clue what their spouse or partner likes – and sometimes, that spouse/partner hasn’t a clue either, simply because they’ve NEVER BEEN ASKED.
+YES, the above is all obvious stuff … But I’m constantly surprised by people who haven’t a clue what their spouse or partner likes.
+Sometimes, that other person hasn’t a clue either, simply because they’ve NEVER BEEN ASKED.
 That’s is pretty tragic, but not unusual.

 A far better strategy IMHO is to NEGOTIATE certain amount of time – per day, per week, per month – and STICKING TO IT.
 Le duh.